fmalmeida/MpGAP/README.md

 #### Strategy 2

-It produces a long reads only assembly and polishes (correct errors) it with short reads using Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/main/docs/unicycler-polish.md) (for paired end reads).
+It produces a long reads only assembly and polishes (correct errors) it with short reads using Pilon.

+> With polishing with Illumina paired end reads pilon will be executed with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/main/docs/unicycler-polish.md), taking advantage of its ability to perform multiple rounds of polishing until changes are minimal.

 #### Example: